Small Business Growth & Entrepreneurship: Lessons from the Unscripted Podcast

 Marisa Cali — CEO, Be Present Events

 Marisa makes the case that in-person events are one of the most underutilized brand-building channels for small businesses — and that the ROI compounds in ways that digital-only strategies don’t.
-Her frameworks for the intersection of event marketing, personal branding, and digital strategies that build authority both in person and online are especially relevant for service businesses and consultants building high-trust client relationships.

 Read the full episode →